Alexander Russell (composer): Honors

 Syracuse University granted him an honorary Mus.
 Doctorate in 1921 which was followed in 1929 by a Doctor of Pedagogy from the Cincinnati Conservatory.
 He was also named a Chevalier of the Order of the Crown of Belgium in 1932.

 Legacy

 Dr. Russell deserves credit for securing Wanamaker patronage for the elaborate store concerts, both in New York and Philadelphia between 1919 and Rodman Wanamaker's death in 1928.
 Through his advocacy, a number of important European artists were introduced to America, including Marcel Dupré, Louis Vierne, Marco Enrico Bossi, Nadia Boulanger, Fernando Germani, Alfred Hollins and G.D.
-Cunnningham.
+Cunningham.
 He also had an important role in the pipe organs at the Wanamaker stores, the Aeolian organ in the Frick Residence, and the Princeton Chapel E.M.
 Skinner pipe organ.
 His papers, including unpublished works, are held by Syracuse University, in the city where he and his wife were buried.